 We tabled a series of amendments in Committee.
 The Government refused every one.
 So why this protestation, this deathbed Damascene conversion by the Secretary of State?
 It is a welcome confession, but as drafted the Bill does not provide what so many on the Government Benches told us was the point of leaving the EU.
 It does not give control over laws to this sovereign Parliament; it gives them to Ministers.
 What today in his statement has the Secretary of State done to change this?
 The words are warm.
 The detail is far from clear.
 Will he be accepting new clause 3 tomorrow?
 It sets out a proper scrutiny procedure for trade agreements.
 We tabled that amendment in Committee only to see it scorned.
 We welcome his statement that the Government will be bringing forward a proper consultation process in advance of future trade agreements.
 Does this mean he will be accepting our amendment 18 on consultation or our new clause 4 on respecting the rights of the devolved Administrations?
 The true penitent must not merely confess his sins; the true penitent must amend his ways.
 There is little in this statement that shows the Government are prepared to do so.

 Modern trade agreements are so complex and extensive that they reach into nearly all aspects of government and policy, but they are not like domestic legislation, which can be repealed when it is no longer technically suitable or politically acceptable.
-Instead, they place legally binding obligations on Governments in perpetuity that cannot be simply amended or repealed, and yet those obligations can be agreed behind closed doors and in total secrecy by the Government’s negotiators alone.
+Instead, they place legally binding obligations on Governments in perpetuity that cannot be simply amended or repealed yet those obligations can be agreed behind closed doors and in total secrecy by the Government’s negotiators alone.
 That is why it is incumbent upon Members of this House to ensure a rigorous and robust scrutiny framework for trade agreements.

 Until now, the Government have rejected every single one of our amendments.
 It is welcome that, however late in the day, they have tabled amendments addressing at least some issues before tomorrow’s Third Reading, but they do not go far enough.
-They have now agreed with Labour that regulations should not be implemented under the negative resolution procedure.
-They have also agreed with Labour that there could be substantive variation in the roll-over agreements as compared to the corresponding EU agreements and have brought forward amendments that will require the Government to report on any such change.
+They have now agreed with Labour that regulations should not be implemented under the negative procedure.
+They have also agreed with Labour that there could be substantive variation in the roll-over agreements compared with the corresponding EU agreements and have brought forward amendments that will require the Government to report on any such change.
 But of course as one hand gives, the other hand takes away, as they have also tabled an amendment that would allow them to ignore this, should they so choose.
 Reporting on a change is not the same as giving Parliament the power to amend it.
-I trust that, given the Secretary of State’s acknowledgement today of the Bill’s failings, he will be supporting those amendments that seek to rectify the shortcomings tomorrow.
+I trust that, given the Secretary of State’s acknowledgement today of the Bill’s failings, he will support those amendments that seek to rectify the shortcomings tomorrow.